cartalyst/stripe/usage/api/exceptions.md

 ### Stripe API Exceptions

-Here is a list of all the exceptions that the Stripe API throws:
+Here is the full list of all the exceptions that the Stripe API throws with a brief description:

 Exception                                             | Description
 ----------------------------------------------------- | ------------------------